 Recovery rates for the habitats associated with sublittoral rock will depend on the species present.
 Recovery rates may vary with life-history characteristics, larval longevity, dispersal potential, recruitment, and growth rates (Kaiser et al., 2018).
-There is a lack of literature describing the recovery of the habitat from the use of traps, however there is available evidence of the recovery after the use of bottom towed gear.
+There is limited literature describing the recovery of the habitat from the use of traps, but Rees et al. (2021), suggested that potting activity can slow or halt recovery of sensitive reef building taxa altogether.
+However, it was noted that keystone species under consideration had recovered elsewhere while potting activity was ongoing, but nevertheless posited that complete cessation of potting could accelerate recovery (Rees et al., 2021).

+In the absence of further available evidence of the recovery of sublittoral rock habitats after potting, studies of the use of bottom towed gear on this feature have been used.
 A study investigating the recovery of sessile epifauna following the exclusion of bottom towed gears in Lyme Bay, found that pink sea fan and Ross corals had projected recovery times of 17 to 20 years (Kaiser et al., 2018).
 Shorter-lived species such as dead man's fingers had much shorter recovery times of 2.5 to 6 years (Kaiser et al., 2018).
-The longevity of species will also influence recovery rates, with short-lived fauna (for example with lifespans of 1 to 3 years) potentially recovering from trawling in 0.5 to 3 years, whereas long-lived fauna (for example with lifespans > 10 years) may take several years (> 8 years) to recover (Hiddink et al., 2019).
+The longevity of species will also influence recovery rates, with short-lived fauna (for example with lifespans of 1 to 3 years) potentially recovering from trawling in 0.5 to 3 years, whereas long-lived fauna (for example with lifespans greater than 10 years) may take several years (more than 8 years) to recover (Hiddink et al., 2019).

 The MarESA approach determined that the biotopes with the lowest resilience (recoverability) to the relevant physical pressure caused by these fishing gears (abrasion/disturbance of the surface of the substratum or seabed) are:

-- deep sponge communities (Readman, 2018a) as above in section 7.1.1.
-Therefore, resistance is assessed as 'Low' and resilience is assessed as 'Very Low' - chalice sponge (P. ventilabrum) and axinellid sponges on deep, waveexposed circalittoral rock (Readman, 2018b) - as above in section 7.1.1.
-Therefore, resistance is assessed as 'Low' and resilience is assessed as 'Very Low' - pink sea fan (E. verrucosa) and Ross coral (P. foliacea) on wave-exposed circalittoral rock (Readman et al., 2018) as above in Section 7.1.1.
-Therefore, resistance is assessed as 'Low' and resilience is 'Very Low'
+- Deep sponge communities (Readman, 2018a) as above in section 7.1.1.
+Therefore, resistance is assessed as 'Low' and resilience is assessed as 'Very Low'. - Chalice sponge (P. ventilabrum) and axinellid sponges on deep, wave-exposed circalittoral rock (Readman, Lloyd, et al., 2023) as above in section 7.1.1.
+Therefore, resistance is assessed as 'Low' and resilience is assessed as 'Very Low'. - Pink sea fan (E. verrucosa) and Ross coral (P. foliacea) on wave-exposed circalittoral rock (Readman, Jackson, et al., 2023) as above in section 7.1.1.
+Therefore, resistance is assessed as 'Low' and resilience is 'Very Low'.